blackbaud/sky-api-tutorial-implicit-flow-chrome-extension/README.md

-# SKY API Tutorial: Implicit Flow
+# SKY API Tutorial: Implicit Flow - Chrome Extension

 ## Overview
 This tutorial demonstrates the interaction of a client application (Google Chrome extension) with the SKY API authorization service, using the [implicit flow](https://tools.ietf.org/html/rfc6749#section-1.3.2) (or implicit grant).